-Normally, when encountering a deaf patient, both parties will be nervous because they don’t know what to expect and how to react.
+Normally, when encountering a deaf patient (Hearing impairment, Deafness, Hard of Hearing etc), both parties will be nervous because they don’t know what to expect and how to react.
 As a profesional it is important to know what to do when encountering these situations.
 The existing disability training out there does not include all the communication skills required when initially meeting a deaf person.
 This is why we feel that Deaf Way training is paramount for professionals with deaf service users, and it is also an important part of their own professional development.
 It will improve both their lives and those of their patients, enabling them to give patients the right advice.

 What makes Deaf Way unique?